orochi-network/orochi-network.github.io/src/orochi-network/orand-v1.md

 To optimize operation costs and improve security we provided following features:

-- **Verifiable:** An Orand's epoch can be verified independently outside our system or can be verified by smart contract.
+- **Verifiable:** An Orand's epoch can be verified independently outside our system or can be verified by smart contracts.

 - **Hybrid Proof System:** Our customers can choose between Fraud Proof or Validity Proof to feeding the randomness